Allow people to share personal experiences with hearing loss through videos and stories!

 AMD Alliance International aims to raise awareness and bring help to those affected by age related macular degeneration (AMD), an eye disease that causes a loss of vision.
 The AMD website features videos with personal stories, local resources, information, and the opportunity to connect with others affected by AMD.

-Personal stories can touch us in a way that is unique and powerful.
-A website that portrays living with hearing loss through the words and stories of people with hearing loss has the potential to inspire others to seek help and advocate for better hearing care.
+Portraying life with hearing loss through the words and stories of people with hearing loss has the potential to inspire others in your community to seek help and advocate for better hearing care.